Derek-Strasters/Block-Programming-Fonts/README.md

 ##Usage

-###Setup
+###Setup for Ubuntu
-Usage the font in an IDE I would recommend first installing font manager.
+For usage of the font in an IDE I would recommend first installing font manager.

 	sudo apt-get install font-manager